ethereum/consensus-specs/specs/core/0_beacon-chain.md

 We now define the state transition function.
 At a high level the state transition is made up of two parts:

-1. The per-block processing, which happens every block, and only affects a few parts of the `state`.
+1. The per-slot transitions, which happens every slot, and only affects a parts of the `state`.
-2. The inter-epoch state recalculation, which happens only if `block.slot >= state.latest_state_recalculation_slot + EPOCH_LENGTH`, and affects the entire `state`.
+2. The per-epoch transitions, which happens at every epoch boundary (i.e. `state.slot % EPOCH_LENGTH == 0`), and affects the entire `state`.

-The inter-epoch state recalculation generally focuses on changes to the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization, while the per-block processing generally focuses on verifying aggregate signatures and saving temporary records relating to the per-block activity in the `BeaconState`.
+The per-epoch transitions focus on the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization.
+The per-slot transitions generally focuses on verifying aggregate signatures and saving temporary records relating to the per-slot activity in the `BeaconState`.

 ### Helper functions